 The main advantage of embedded PL/SQL is better performance.
-Unlike SQL, PL/SQL allows you to group SQL statements logically and send them to Oracle in a block rather than one by one.
+Unlike SQL, PL/SQL enables group SQL statements logically and send them to Oracle in a block rather than one by one.
 This reduces network traffic and processing overhead.

-For more information about PL/SQL including how to embed it in an application program, see Chapter 5, "Using Embedded PL/SQL."
+For more information about PL/SQL including how to embed it in an application program, see Chapter 6, "Running the Oracle Precompilers".